 1854 -- L.E.A.
 Shier was born to Aaron and Mary Shier of Goose Creek.

-1838 -- James Matthews shares horrifying stories of being an enslaved person sent to the notorious "Sugar House" for punishment.
+1838 -- James Matthews told the editor of an abolitionish magazine horrifying stories of being an enslaved person sent to the notorious "Sugar House" for punishment.